Yaxxine7/ASRepCatcher/README.md

 ASRepCatcher uses ARP spoofing to catch AS-REP messages returned by the Domain Controller to the clients and prints out the hash to crack.

+**This technique does not rely on Kerberos pre-authentication being disabled.
+It works for all users on the VLAN.**

 ## Two modes